iameberedavid/Indian-Start-Up-Funding-Analysis/README.md

 ## Analytical Questions

+The following questions were analyzed with the aid of Python visualization libraries (Matplotlib and Seaborn).

 1. How many start-ups got funded each year?

 2. What is the total funding amount received by start-ups each year?